It all depends on how fast you need them and your budget.

 The Moral of the Story:

 Don’t get hosed by textbook companies.
 Buy used books or rent them, and sell them back if the chances are good you won’t need them again.
-In my opinion, it doesn’t make much sense to hold onto pre-med textbooks for MCAT prep.
+In my opinion, it doesn’t make much sense to hold onto pre-med textbooks for MCAT prep, even if they were the cheapest pre-med textbooks!
 Your textbooks go into far greater depth than you’ll need for MCAT review, which can—sadly enough—make the MCAT confusing or frustrating sometimes.
 You’ll be able to find MCAT prep books for far less than what you’ll get when selling them back.